-Staff & Partners President & Principal Facilitator
+Staff & Partners Senior Fellow & Principal Facilitator

 707 823 6111 x110

 Joseph has worked with food businesses, government agencies, nonprofit organizations, farmers and community members to build robust solutions to some of our food system’s most pressing challenges.
-He developed our signature Food System Alliance and Roundtable processes as led hundreds of meetings and change efforts that bring divergent interests together to see problems in a common light and find innovative solutions.
+He developed our signature Food System Alliance and Roundtable processes as well as having led hundreds of meetings and change efforts that bring divergent interests together to see problems in a common light and find innovative solutions.

 Originally trained as an economist, Joseph has taught Environmental Economics at New College of California and History of Economic Thought at University of Rhode Island.
 This training lent itself well to Joseph’s early business career focused on marketing, management, and conference development which he continues to apply today.
 In addition, he is an experienced nonprofit organization manager, having spent seven years as executive director of Resources for Creativity, an organization that trained group facilitators.
 He also holds a MA in Psychology with an Organization Development focus from Sonoma State University; he uses this knowledge extensively in his facilitation and social change work.